 Since the formation of America God has always gone before us, stood beside us and protected our back.
 Sadly, just like nations of old in the Bible, America often gets prideful and offers God the cold shoulder.
 We stop turning to Him, thinking we know better than He does in regards to living.

-Accounts in the New Testament reveal the Good News to men and women.
-Because Jesus conquered death, the Apostles explained there is now a new way to lead a God-Centered life.
-But the question at hand was: Why should the people want to experience this new God-Centered life over their old God-Centered life.
+Accounts in the New Testament reveal the Good News being shared with mankind.
+And because Jesus conquered death through His resurrection, the Apostles now explained there is a new way to lead a God-Centered life.
+But the question at hand was: Why should the Jews and Gentiles desire to experience this new God-Centered life over their old established God-Centered life?

 “People look at the outward appearance, but the LORD looks at the heart.”